pierregermain/MyDrupal/d8/D8-Module-Dev-Book/Readme.md

   }
 ```

+### Event Dispatcher

+The Event Dispatcher allows us to dispatch and subscribe to events.

-### Redirecting from a subscriber
+#### Redirecting from a subscriber

-#### Event Dispatcher
+Example: `10-hello_world-subscriber`
+Link: /redirect

+Usually we want to redirect from a certain page to another if various conditions match.
+For this we can subscribe to the request event and change the response.

+System that makes this happen is the `event_dispatcher` service:
+ - it is an instance of the `ContainerAwareEventDispatcher`.
+ - it dispatches *named* events (as Event objects)

+Instances of `EventSubsciberInterface`:
+ - listen to named event.
+ - allow subscribers to change the data before the logic comes in

-Registering event subscribers is a matter of creating a service tagged with `event_subscriber` and that implements the interface.
+So, Registering event subscribers is a matter of creating a service tagged with `event_subscriber` and that implements the interface.

 Example:

- - Let's now take a look at an example event subscriber that listens to the *kernel.request* event and redirects it to the home page if a user with a certain role tries to access our Hello World page.
+ - Event subscriber listens to the *kernel.request* event
+ - Event subscriber redirects it to the home page if a user with a certain role tries to access our Hello World page.
+ - This will demonstrate:
- - This will demonstrate both how to subscribe to events and how to perform a redirect.
+     - how to subscribe to events and how to perform a redirect.
- - It will also show us how to use the current route match service to inspect the current route.
+     - how to use the current route match service to inspect the current route.

-Let's create this subscriber by first writing the service definition for it:
+We add the following to our service file
+ - The dependency is actually the service that points to the current user (`AccountInterface` object).
+ - In our example we check if $current_user has the non grata role (anonymous user).
+ - We also add the current_route_match service to our service file.

 ```
 hello_world.redirect_subscriber:
   class: \Drupal\hello_world\EventSubscriber\HelloWorldRedirectSubscriber
-  arguments: ['@current_user']
+  arguments: ['@current_user', '@current_route_match']
   tags:
     - {name: event_subscriber}
 ```

-The dependency is actually the service that points to the current user (`AccountProxyInterface` object)

-Now have a look at `/src/EventSubscriber.php`
+We add the following Subscriber Class: `/src/EventSubscriber/HelloWorldRedirectSubscriber.php`

-We store the info of the logged in user in `$currentUser`
+We store the info of the logged in user in `protected $currentUser` and the current route in `protected $currentRouteMatch`

 The important code is

 ```
 public function onRequest(GetResponseEvent $event) {
   $route_name = $this->currentRouteMatch->getRouteName();
-  if ($route_name !== 'hello_world.hello') {
-    return;
-  }
+  (...)
   $roles = $this->currentUser->getRoles();
-  if (in_array('non_grata', $roles)) {
-    $url = Url::fromUri('internal:/');
+  (...)
   $event->setResponse( new RedirectResponse($url->toString()));
-  }
 }
 ```